Hailiax/HLX/HeLX/README.md

 ## What is HeLX?
-HeLX is a new language that:
+HeLX is a new language that introduces:
-* introduces OOP without any keywords (no new, this, super, extends, class, etc)
+* OOP without any keywords (no new, this, super, extends, class, etc)
-* introduces a new pointer model that's explicit and intuitive
+* a new pointer model that's explicit and intuitive
-* has a completly new insanly minimal, clean, flexible, and intuitive syntax
+* a completly new insanly minimal, clean, flexible, and intuitive syntax

 HeLX, once finished, will:
 * introduce a single intuitive token to unify functional programming, concurrent/async flow, and static properties (no static, async, await, etc)